LYNN CHADWICK British, 1914-2003

 Lynn Russell Chadwick was one of the leading British sculptors of post-war Britain, known primarily for his metal works that were often inspired by the human form and the natural world, but which also at times veered close to abstraction.
 He has been widely regarded as the successor of Henry Moore and one of the major figures in the arts of the second half of the 20th century.

-Born in London, Lynn Chadwick attended the Merchant Taylor School and later worked for several London architect's practices between 1933 and 1939.
+Born in London, he attended the Merchant Taylor School and later worked for several London architect's practices between 1933 and 1939.
 At that time he focused on techniques of draughtsmanship and watercolour as well as oil painting.

-Long since a Commander of the British Empire (1964), Lynn Chadwick was also made an Officier de l'Ordre des Arts et des Lettres in 1985.
-Lynn Chadwick became a Royal Academician in 2001.
+Long since a Commander of the British Empire (1964), Chadwick was also made an Officier de l'Ordre des Arts et des Lettres in 1985.
+He became a Royal Academician in 2001.